-- amendments to the Articles of Association;
+- all the amendments made to the Articles of Association of Italian companies;

 The Register has an essential role in the company incorporation process.
-It also aids the development of the companies, facilitates the company’s relation with other public companies and supervises the company’s activity so that the legal entity complies with all the legal requirements provided by the Italian law.
+It also aids the development of the companies, facilitates the company’s relationships with other public companies and supervises the company’s activity so that the legal entity complies with all the legal requirements provided by the Italian law.